Avi Schaefer Leadership Retreat @Hartman – Cohort III

 June 24 – July 3, 2019

-What are the leadership challenges of today’s Jewish Community?
+What are the leadership challenges of today’s Jewish community?
 Are you, or those you know, grappling with how to discuss Israel?
 What will the American – Israel relationship look like in the future — and is there a shared Jewish future?
 How will tomorrow’s leaders converse and interact with those who are currently in charge?
 What actions need to be taken?
-How can we reduce polarization in our own community and in the greater community?
 How can we find ways to work together in a polarized environment?
 What is the way forward?

 ASF is deeply committed to empowering emerging change-makers, cultivating opportunities for nuanced dialogue, and creating a culture of civility and optimism.
 We feel very blessed to be partnering with the Shalom Hartman Institute on this program as part of their annual Community Leadership Program.
 This year, the topic is Between Loyalty and Imagination: Nationalism and Tribalism in a Global Era.
 Each of the participants will be chosen based on their history of strong leadership and interest in having a positive impact on not only the Jewish community in general, but also the relationship between Israel and the US, and between Israel and Palestine.